- Frames of debate

 Secrest, Donald, and Gregory G. Brunk and Howard Tamashiro.
 “Moral Justifications for Resort to War with Nicaragua: The Attitudes of Three American Elite Groups.”
 The Western Political Quarterly 44, 3 (Sept.
 1991): 541-59.

 Smith, Christian.
 Resisting Reagan: The U.S. Central America Peace Movement.
 University of Chicago Press, 1996.
 This is the only book-length study of the Central America movement as a whole.
 Smith, a sociologist, examines the moral outrage of activists, protest and lobbying activities, competing frames of public discourse, governmental harassment, and internal movement struggles.
-He focuses on religious-based groups — Sanctuary groups, Witness for Peace, and the Pledge of Resistance — and argues that “religion served as a primary factor in the negotiation of the movement’s collective identity” (380).
+He focuses on a few religious-based groups — Sanctuary groups, Witness for Peace, and the Pledge of Resistance — and argues that “religion served as a primary factor in the negotiation of the movement’s collective identity” (380).
 Smith takes a critical view of leftist groups, when mentioned, despite the increasing cooperation between religious and secular left sectors, facilitated in part by liberation theology.

 “Statement of Adm.
 Stansfield Turner, Former Director of Central Intelligence,” April 16, 1985.
 In U.S. Support for the Contras, Hearing Before the Subcommittee on Western Hemisphere Affairs of the Committee on Foreign Affairs, House of Representatives, Ninety-Ninth Congress, First Session, April 16, 17 and 18, 1985 (Washington, DC: U.S. Government Printing Office, 1985): 4.
 Adm.
 Turner testified at the hearing, “I believe it is irrefutable that a number of the Contras’ actions have to be characterized as terrorism, as State-supported terrorism.”
 Although not intended to help anti-Contra groups, it validated their documentation of Contra attacks.